-Looking for the platforms where you might get the potential staff for your restaurant is a challenging domain.
+Looking for the platforms where you might get the potential staff and hiring the best restaurant staff for your restaurant is a challenging domain.
 However, your restaurant staffing guide must include the various channels from where you can source all the likely staff.
 Below we have listed a few platforms from where you can hire your best staff:

 1. Approach Recruiting Agencies